content-left-bg.png

 Open Education Resources (OER)

-OER are teaching and learning materials that are available for everyone to use and are generally licensed under a Creative Commons (CC) licence.
+OER are teaching and learning materials that are available for everyone to use and are generally licenced under a Creative Commons (CC) licence.
 OER gives educators the ability to legally adapt and reuse materials for their students, while reducing copyright costs to the education system.

 The National Educational Access Licence (NEALS)